Introduction

 Deterrence and Patient Education

 Patients diagnosed with chronic pancreatitis secondary to chronic alcohol use should be encouraged to avoid alcohol (and to stop smoking, if applicable).
 Follow-up should take place within 1 to 2 months.
 A low-fat diet with high protein and carbohydrates is recommended for patients with steatorrhea.
-The fat intake should be less than 20g/day or less.
+The fat intake should be less than 20 g/day or less.
 However, this can lead to malabsorption of fat-soluble vitamins; thus, oral supplements are necessary.

 Pearls and Other Issues

 Chronic pancreatitis is an inflammatory disease caused by multiple factors, including genetic predisposition and external factors.
-It is different from acute pancreatitis in many ways.
+This condition is different from acute pancreatitis in many ways.
 In acute pancreatitis, abdominal pain is usually sudden onset, while chronic pancreatitis can be painless or can be an unrelenting, dull pain with breakthrough episodes of acute pain.
 The pathophysiology is also different between the 2 diseases, but more importantly, a workup for chronic pancreatitis does not have to include amylase and lipase levels.
 The MRCP is the test of choice in diagnosing chronic pancreatitis, and the goal of treatment is to control pain and manage malabsorption from pancreatic insufficiency.
 Severe pancreatic insufficiency should be managed with enzyme replacement, fat-soluble vitamin replacement, and frequent, small meals.
 Decompression surgery can be considered in those with intractable pain who have failed medical therapy.

 Enhancing Healthcare Team Outcomes